JAlcocerT/JAlcocerT/content/blog/dev-web-keystatic-astrodb.md

 {{< /cards >}}

 But I find the Astro + Graph base component a much cooler (and simpler) approach.

+### Animations

+If what you want is to create a simple a quick .mp4, then matplotlib + Python should be your go to.

+They should not be something new to you If you have explored Gabe's mechanism project and my post about it.

 ### Wordpress and NRR